rahimligabil/Traffic-Sign-Recognition-with-CNN/README.md

 # Traffic-Sign-Recognition-with-CNN
-Traffic sign recognition using a custom CNN trained on GTSRB dataset (PyTorch implementation with metrics, evaluation and confusion matrix).
+Traffic sign recognition using a compact CNN trained on GTSRB dataset (PyTorch implementation with metrics, evaluation and confusion matrix).